WilliamHuang1995/HearthStoneStats/README.md

 # HearthStoneStats
-Idea originated by Henry Change
+Idea originated by Henry Chang
 A first attempt at making a tracker for arena runs.
 May be expanded once the project is complete.
 The <b>ExcelReader.java</b> is in it's early stages and so far it can read the cards.csv without issues.